PowershellScripts/PowershellScripts.github.io/articles/en/InformationProtection/simulateadmin.md

 <br/><br/><br/>

-Because there are currently ??? admin roles at the time of writing this, you can easily sort them by category
+Because there are currently ??? admin roles at the time of writing this, you can easily sort them by Category :

 <br/>